cortex-js/cortex-js.github.io/kb-compute-engine.md

 };
 ```

-Metadata that can be associated with a `BoxedExpression`
+Metadata that can be associated with an MathJSON expression.

 </MemberCard>